"For much of the state of Maine, the environment is the economy"

 LDC Forum attendees are: Gas buyers from gas and electric utilities, merchant power plants, industrial end users, gas producers, pipelines, marketers, storage operators, and brokers.

-CAPT Stephen Michel, US Coast Guard Maritime and International Law lawyer —
+CAPT Charles Michel, US Coast Guard Maritime and International Law lawyer —

 "Without being a party to the Law of the Sea Convention, we cannot avail ourselves of the dispute-resolution provisions."